-As with any other vertical, businesses serving the agriculture industry grow through acquisition, and this organisation was no exception.
+As with any other vertical, businesses serving the agriculture industry grow through acquisition, and this organization was no exception.
 It had been growing for years, not only through acquisition but also through expansion of its offerings.
-The organisation’s retail arm was a cooperative that provided agricultural goods and related consulting.
+The organization’s retail arm was a cooperative that provided agricultural goods and related consulting.
 Its financial services arm provided insurance and loans to the same customers.

 As it was, financial services representatives had to meet with customers in person to complete loan applications and gather signatures.
 Cash flow projections and other analyses were generated in complex Excel workbooks.
 Meanwhile, consultants in the retail operation worked with their own data collections.
 The financial services representatives and consultants each stored data on shared drives or local hard drives.
 Out-of-date, out-of-sync information was a constant concern.

 Opportunity for growth